slashpai/prometheus-operator-examples/scrape_config/README.md

 ## staticConfigs

 - In the example, I have used in-cluster services (prometheus and alertmanager) as targets.
 It should work similar for external hosts.
+  Another example on external node exporter is also added now.

   ```bash
   kubectl apply -f ./static_config